mutatecsharp/mutate-csharp-dafny/README.md

 # mutate-csharp-dafny: an application of mutation testing on compilers

-As  `mutate-csharp-dafny` applies mutation analysis to _automatically_ generate test cases for the Dafny compiler, and integrates the workflow with existing fuzzing techniques to also simultaneously (and automatically) discover bugs in the Dafny compiler.
+ `mutate-csharp-dafny` applies mutation analysis to _automatically_ generate test cases for the Dafny compiler, and integrates the workflow with existing fuzzing techniques to also simultaneously (and automatically) discover bugs in the Dafny compiler.